Gkicks/chuckles-comedy-club/README.md

 ### Footer

-* The footer features on all three main pages of the website as well as the thank you page following the user completing the signup form
+* The footer features on all three main pages of the website, as well as the thank you page, following the user completing the signup form
 * The footer contain links to the social media sites Facebook, Twitter and Instagram.
 Chuckles Comedy Club currently doesn’t have social media pages but, once these are created, the links will link to these
 * The styling of the footer reflects that of the header to simplify the user experience
 * The footer does not contain aria-labels as the words already explain what the link is for